aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/getting-started/aspose-cells-grid-suite-and-vs-net/integrate-aspose-cells-grid-controls-with-visual-studio-net/_index.md

 1. Open the Toolbox.
 1. Select the General tab (or any other tab you want to add controls to).
 1. Right-click the General tab.
-1. On Visual Studio.NET 2003: Select **Add/Remove Items** from the menu.
-1. On Visual Studio.NET 2005, select **Choose Items** from the menu.
+1. On Visual Studio.NET , select **Choose Items** from the menu.
 The Customize Toolbox dialog will be appeared (This process is more or less the same for newer VS.NET IDEs (e.g VS.NET 2013/2015 or later)).
 1. Click **Browse** and locate the Aspose.Cells.GridDesktop.dll and Aspose.Cells.GridWeb.dll files.
 1. Select the DLLs and then click **Open**.
 The Customize Toolbox dialog will now contain controls from Aspose.Cells Grid Suite.
 The newly added controls will be highlighted by the dialog.
 1. Click **OK** to add the controls to your Visual Studio.NET Toolbox.